-The Group has lease contracts for various items of leasehold land, property, plant and machinery, and a motor vehicle used in its operation.
-Lump sum payments were made upfront to acquire certain leasehold land from the owners with lease periods of 33 to 50 years, and ongoing payments will be made to the owners for certain land leases with lease periods of 5 to 50 years.
-Leases of property generally have lease terms between 2 and 5 years, while leases of plant and machinery, and a motor vehicle generally have lease terms between 2 and 10 years, and 5 years, respectively.
+The Group has lease contracts for various items of leasehold land, buildings, plant and machinery, and a motor vehicle used in its operation.
+Lump sum payments were made upfront to acquire certain leasehold land from the owners with lease periods of 33 to 50 years, and ongoing payments will be made to the owners for certain land leases with lease periods of 3 to 50 years.
+Leases of buildings generally have lease terms between 2 and 5 years, while leases of plant and machinery, and a motor vehicle generally have lease terms between 2 and 10 years, and 5 years, respectively.
 Generally, the Group is restricted from assigning and subleasing the leased assets outside the Group.
-There are several lease contracts that include extension options, which are further discussed below.